Bentley University Institutional Review Board Policies and Procedures

 Role of Office of Sponsored Programs (OSP)

 OSP shall identify proposals that entail possible research with human subjects.
 A full copy of the proposal shall be forwarded to the IRB chair within ten days of the date on which institutional approval is obtained to submit the proposal to the (initial) potential funding agency.
-Should the College subsequently approve of pre-award changes to a previously approved proposal, the changes also shall be forwarded to the IRB chair within ten days of approval.
+Should the University subsequently approve of pre-award changes to a previously approved proposal, the changes also shall be forwarded to the IRB chair within ten days of approval.

 OSP shall obtain and forward to the chairperson the current federal policies and guidelines applicable to the proposal under review.
 These shall be forwarded with the copy of the full proposal (see above).

-At the time of proposal approval by the College, OSP shall inform the project director(s) that the proposal must be reviewed and either exempted or approved by the IRB as soon as possible and prior to the commencement of research or the use of external funds (unless excepted in accordance with 45 CFR 690.118 as discussed below).
+At the time of proposal approval by the University, OSP shall inform the project director(s) that the proposal must be reviewed and either exempted or approved by the IRB as soon as possible and prior to the commencement of research or the use of external funds (unless excepted in accordance with 45 CFR 690.118 as discussed below).
 OSP shall direct the project director to the IRB chairperson for additional information about policies and procedures.

 OSP shall communicate with the project officer of the potential funding agency (or agencies) about the status of board review.
-Should the College be required to enter into an assurance in order for the board to review a proposal being considered for funding by the government, OSP will contact the appropriate officials and obtain the assurance so far as is possible.
+Should the University be required to enter into an assurance in order for the board to review a proposal being considered for funding by the government, OSP will contact the appropriate officials and obtain the assurance so far as is possible.

-In accordance to 45 CFR 690.118, OSP shall ensure that board approval or exemption from review has been obtained for each project which utilizes human subjects, prior to releasing any funds granted to Bentley College.
+In accordance to 45 CFR 690.118, OSP shall ensure that board approval or exemption from review has been obtained for each project which utilizes human subjects, prior to releasing any funds granted to Bentley University.
 In addition, OSP shall require written notification of continued approval according to the timetable established by the board (and communicated to the project director following review) before additional funds are expended beyond the required date(s) communicated in the timetable.

 The only exception to this involves applications and proposals which do not involve human subjects or that lack definite plans for involvement of human subjects as described in 45 CFR 690.118.
 In these applications, definite plans would not normally be set forth in the application or proposal.
 These include activities such as institutional type grants when selection of specific projects is the institution’s responsibility; research training grants in which the activities involving subjects remain to be selected; and projects in which human subjects’ involvement will depend upon completion of instruments, prior animal studies, or purification of compounds.
 These applications need not be reviewed by the board before an award may be made, however, except for research exempted or waived by the board under 45 CFR 690.101(b) or (i), no human subjects may be involved in any project supported by these awards until the project has been reviewed and approved by the board.